TroelsMortensen/CodeLabs/Tutorials/WebshopExercises/001 Exercise 1.md

 Right click on your _schema_ folder, and select the "Run SQL Script...".

-This should import a new schema, the dvd rental.
+This should import a new schema, the webshop.

 Then, download the data from here: